CrunchyData/pg_tileserv/hugo/content/usage/security.md

 ## Tables and Views

-If your tables and views are in a schema other than public, you will have to also grant "usage" on that schema to your user.
+If your tables and views are in a schema other than `public`, you will have to also grant "usage" on that schema to your user.
 ```sql
 GRANT USAGE ON SCHEMA myschema TO tileserver;
 ```